ak-gupta/bayesian-target/docs/experiments/index.rst

 When should you use this package?
 =================================

-Coming soon.

-The plan is to leverage the experimental framework discussed by :footcite:t:`pargent` to analyze bayesian target encoding (BTE) and answer the following questions:
+We have leveraged the experimental framework discussed by :footcite:t:`pargent` to analyze bayesian target encoding (BTE) and answer the following questions:

 - **Marginal BTE**: Is there lift from a staged approach: